Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-Therefore, our experimental observations reveal that (1) the charge neutrality gap has a valley Chern number $C_V=2$, and (2) the interaction energy scale $U_0$ in the TDBG flat bands near $\theta=1^\circ$ is larger than the single-particle bandwidth, and (3) the strong interaction preserves the emergent valley U(1) symmetry, which protects the valley Chern number.

-Our study demonstrates a new way to detect the band topology of 2D moir\'es and other superlattice systems by measurement of their bulk Hofstadter spectra.
-This makes it possible to experimentally study a wide variety of topological states without measurable topological edge states.
-In addition, our results reveal that interaction strongly affects the Hofstadter spectra of TDBG near $\theta=1^\circ$, which awaits further exploration.
+Our experimental observations reveal the TDBG charge neutrality gap under a transverse $E$-field shows an unusual closing in the presence of a perpendicular magnetic field, consistent with a valley Chern insulator with $C_V=2$.
+Moreover, the interaction energy $U_0$, although larger than the flat band widths in TDBG near $\theta=1^\circ$, preserves the emergent valley U(1) symmetry and the valley Chern number.
+Our study provides a novel method to detect the band topology of 2D moir\'es and other superlattice systems by measurement of their bulk energy spectra.